Syntace C 2 Streamliner SL Clip On Aero

 Since Al asked about my take on Hammer Nutrition products, I thought I'd write a post rather than just add a comment because I have a lot to say about their products.
 I'm sponsored by them although it's a discount, not cash or free product, so if I didn't like their products it wouldn't do me any good.
 If you've never ordered from them before, you can get 15% off your first order by following this link.
 They have a Yahoo group where even the owner will answer questions.
 Steve Born that has finished RAAM more than once and done things like start at the finish line of the Furnace Creek 508 and ride to the start to do the race has been a big help for me to get my nutrition dialed in for long races.
 Last year I was really out of shape for the Adirondack 540 and I had to call him the day before the race to be convinced I could do the race.

-The best way to explain my take on the products is to tell my experience when I first did Montezuma's Revenge in 1998.
-It was my second 24 hour mountain bike race but I was sick when I first did the 24 Hours of Moab and spent 7 hours of the bike but was so congested I couldn't lie down without starting to choke.
+The best way to explain my take on the products is to tell my experience when I first did Montezuma’s Revenge in 1998.
+It was my second 24 hour mountain bike race.
+I was sick when I first did the 24 Hours of Moab and spent 7 hours off the bike but was so congested I couldn’t lie down without starting to choke.

 I had tried Sustained Energy during training but had trouble with bloating and gas so I had given up on it.
 I now know that because it doesn't have any preservatives it goes bad in about 3 hours in the hot sun and that is what was causing my problems.
 They actually say it should last a little longer but 3 hours has been my experience.
 I ended up solving that problem by mixing my 2nd bottle the night before and freezing it.
 That was back before they had Perpetuem and HEED which take a lot longer to go bad.
 I had gone back to using CytoMax and GU.
 I got about 8 hours into Montezuma's Revenge and got so sick to my stomach I didn't feel like eating plus I was peeing like crazy but at the same time feeling really dehydrated.
 I got up on Gray's Peak above 13,000 feet and was stumbling and falling asleep as I tried hiking with my bike on my back.